Baylor-SEII-Projects-Fall-2024/f24-template-project/README.md

 This is the template project for the Baylor Software Engineering II class project for Fall 2024.
 There are several parts to this template project:
  - `/pet-adoption-api` - API/Backend - The server component of the project, using Java Fall as a framework.
  - `/pet-adoption-frontend` - Web/Frontend - The web component of the project, using React and Material UI as a framework.
- - `/docs` - Project documentation, including the project SOW and timeline/schedule.
  - `/cicd` and `/docker` - Sample resources to aid you in getting your GCP deployment working.

 This `README.md` file will serve as a general setup guide for the project.
 In addition, some folders also have `README.md` files to further go into detail about their contents and provide some project guidance.